0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/design-first-database-tutorial.md

     - You can also follow this same tutorial using [Azure Data Studio (ADS)](design-first-database-azure-data-studio.md).
 - [BCP and SQLCMD](https://www.microsoft.com/download/details.aspx?id=36433) (latest version).
 - If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/) before you begin.
 - If you don't already have an Azure SQL Database created, visit [Quickstart: Create a single database](single-database-create-quickstart.md).
-Look for the option to use your offer to [try Azure SQL Database for free (preview)](free-offer.md).
+Look for the option to use your offer to [Deploy Azure SQL Database for free](free-offer.md).

 ## Sign in to the Azure portal